brool/hadoop-shim/README.rst

 A hacky way of writing quick Hadoop 0.20 tasks in Clojure.
 This is just a tiny shim that takes a Clojure file with a "mapper" and "reducer" function and uses it as a Hadoop Map/Reduce task.
+The advantage of using the shim is that there is no build / JAR step;  one JAR will work for any one-file Clojure Hadoop task.

 Getting The Jar
 ---------------